Open-CAS/open-cas-telemetry-framework/doc/IOTRACER.md

 consumed by any further analytics. iotrace does it and extends outputs with post-processing fields like IO latency, IO queue depth, and more.

 iotrace is based on [Open CAS Telemetry Framework (OCTF)](https://github.com/Open-CAS/open-cas-telemetry-framework).
-Collected traces are stored in format defined by OCTF using google protocol buffer description.
+Collected traces are stored in format defined by OCTF using Google
+Protocol Buffers description.
 You can find this definition [here](https://github.com/Open-CAS/open-cas-telemetry-framework/blob/master/source/octf/proto/trace.proto).
-Such trace format allows to analyze it by any kind of tool like Java, C++, Python, etc.,
+Such trace format allows to analyze it by any kind of tool written in Java, C++, Python, or other languages (supported by Protocol Buffer)

-The goodness of OCTF can be reused by other storage application for instance SKDP, QEMU.
-They can produce IO traces in the same OCTF traces format, what can be used by the same analytics tools.
-But that's next steps.
+The goodness of OCTF can be reused by other storage applications for instance SPDK, QEMU.
+They can produce IO traces in the same OCTF traces format, which can be used by the same analytics tools.
+But these are next steps.

 ## Getting traces

 The iotrace [README](https://github.com/Open-CAS/standalone-linux-io-tracer/blob/master/README.md)
 contains basic information how to install iotrace on your machine.
 Please follow this instruction.
 Let's get a trace.
-Any time you can call the tool help:
+Any time you can call the tool's help:

 ~~~{.sh}
 iotrace --help